Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Experimental Evaluation

 \subsection{Implementation and Setup}

 We implemented the proposed model using PyTorch and the Huggingface Transformers repository \cite{wolf2020Transformers}.
 Our experiments utilize HuBERT-base \cite{hsu2021hubert} as the acoustic feature extractor, which was pretrained on 60,000 hours of Libri-Light data \cite{kahn2020libri} and comprises a convolutional feature extractor followed by 12 Transformer encoder layers with 768-dimensional hidden representations.
-During training, we strategically froze the CNN feature extractor and the first 6 Transformer layers while fine-tuning the remaining 6 layers, employing the AdamW optimizer with a learning rate of 5e-5, a mini-batch size of 2 with gradient accumulation steps of 8.
+For the linear layers in TICN, the output dimension was fixed at 768 to ensure consistency between $P^t$ and $A^e$.
+During training for both SER and PR tasks, the CNN feature extractor together with the first six Transformer layers were frozen, while the remaining six layers were fine-tuned.
+Optimization was performed using AdamW with a learning rate of $5 \times 10^{-5}$, a mini-batch size of 2, and gradient accumulation over 8 mini-batches.
 The model was trained with dynamic batch padding to accommodate varying input lengths.
-For multi-task learning experiments, the weight parameters $\lambda$, $\gamma$, and $\alpha$, $\beta$ were set to 0.1.
+For multi-task learning experiments, the weight parameters $\lambda$, $\gamma$, $\alpha$, and $\beta$ were tuned among ${1, 0.1, 0.01}$, with 0.1 yielding the best performance for all of them and thus adopted in our experiments.
+Each experiment was repeated three times with the default random seed of Huggingface and we report the average results.

-We split the PA-IEMOCAP dataset into a training set (sessions 2–4), a validation set (14 conversations from session 1), and a test set (another 14 conversations from session 1), ensuring speaker-independent evaluation.
-We employed concordance correlation coefficient (CCC) as the primary metric for both PR and SER and Word Error Rate (WER) for the ASR, with model checkpoints saved based on the best CCC performance on the validation set.
+We split the PA-IEMOCAP dataset into a training set (sessions 2–4), a validation set (14 conversations from session 1), and a test set (another 14 conversations from session 1), ensuring speaker-independent evaluation for both SER and PR.
+We employed concordance correlation coefficient (CCC) \cite{lawrence1989concordance} as the primary metric for both PR and SER, with model checkpoints saved based on the best CCC performance (SER) on the validation set.